 International Space Weather Camp (ISWC)

-The International Space Weather Camp is a partnership between FTPP (UAH), SANSA (Hermanus facility), and the DLR (University of Rostock).
+The International Space Weather Camp is now a partnership between FTPP (UAH), and the DLR (University of Rostock).
 Because of the considerable historical ties between Huntsville and the state of Mecklenburg Vorpommern (Germany) in the development of rockets, missiles, and eventually manned space flight, the International Space Weather Camp was created to forge ties and develop communication between these two regions that have had such an impact on the 20th century.

 The two primary initiators of the International Space Weather Camp were the Director of CSPAR, Gary Zank, and the former Vice President of Research, John Horack, together with their colleagues at the DLR in Neustrelitz, Wolfgang Mett, Holger Wandsleb, and Wolfgang Schareck (Rektor of the University of Rostock).